 Or in other words, you will (generally) get a clean reliable interface, won’t have to endure ads and recommendations in your notifications panel, and get to decide what apps you want to keep on your phone.

 It’s also a safer bet for consumers.
 If you aren’t sure whether you will find a particular software in line with your taste, it’s generally safer to side with Google’s vision aka stock Android.

 On the other hand, the unadulterated Android experience can feel crippling and unbelievably bland at times.
-That’s because Stock Android is missing a few staple features that consumers find annoying.
+That’s because Stock Android is missing a few staple options and that can be really annoying.
 We receive many consumer complaints regarding missing features like call recording or a proper, separate gallery app.

-Mi A3 is the third Android One phone from Xiaomi.
-Going by 2019 standards for phones, the Mi A3 can be called compact and light.
-It has a 6.08-inch display with HD+ resolution and is powered by Snapdragon 665 octa-core chipset, that is a minor improvement over Snapdragon 660 on Mi A2 last year.
+Mi A3 is the third Android One or stock Android phone from Xiaomi.
+Going by early 2020 standards, the Mi A3 can be termed as a compact and light phone.
+It has a 6.08-inch display with HD+ resolution and is powered by Snapdragon 665 octa-core chipset, which is a minor improvement over Snapdragon 660 on its predecessor.

 The Snapdragon 710 powered Nokia 8.1 is now available in the sub 20K price segment.
 The handset has a 6.18-inch screen with Full HD+ resolution and a large notch.